DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Introduction

 In regions marked by weak state presence, insecure property rights and widespread illegal markets, disputes over land, resources and markets often escalate into violence \citep{collier2004greed,angrist2008rural,dell2015trafficking}.
 Strengthening state capacity and law enforcement can revert this scenario \citep{becker1968crime,besley2010state}.
 In the Brazilian Amazon --- where state presence has recurrently been exercised through environmental law enforcement --- policies designed to curb deforestation may also reduce violence, generating security co-benefits and challenging a presumed trade-off between development and environmental protection \citep{foster2003economic,stern2017environmental,jayachandran2022economic}.

 This paper investigates whether environmental law enforcement can reduce homicides in the Brazilian Amazon, a region where illegal resource extraction drives both deforestation and persistent conflict \citep{chimeli2017use,fetzer2017take,pereira2022tale}.
 We focus on the introduction of the Real-Time Deforestation Detection System (DETER), a satellite-based monitoring and enforcement policy implemented to curb deforestation.
 While previous studies have documented that DETER significantly reduces deforestation \citep{assuncao2023deter}, its broader societal effects remain largely unexplored.

-We examine whether the intensified enforcement and state presence associated with DETER also reduced violence within the Amazon biome, measured by homicide rate.
+We find that the intensified enforcement and state presence associated with DETER reduced violence in the Amazon.
+This evidence is important because it shows that strengthening environmental monitoring capacity need not generate adverse development outcomes.
+The deployment of DETER---arguably the most consequential innovation in Brazilian environmental policy---decreased the homicide rate in the Brazilian Amazon.
+This finding has broader implications for strengthening enforcement in environmentally sensitive regions across the developing world.

-The relationship between environmental enforcement and violence can operate through opposing channels.
-On one hand, by increasing the cost of deforestation --- through a higher probability of fines and apprehensions --- enforcement can reduce incentives to engage in violent competition over land and resource extraction.
+This empirical result is of interest because the effect of environmental enforcement on violence is theoretically ambiguous.
+On the one hand, by increasing the cost of deforestation through a higher probability of fines and apprehensions, enforcement can reduce incentives to engage in violent competition over land and resource extraction.
 Moreover, if deforestation is an input for other illegal activities, such as mining or constructing airstrips for drug trafficking, enforcement raises the costs of these activities as well.
 On the other hand, suppressing profitable activities may generate negative income shocks for individuals or groups reliant on them, potentially pushing them toward alternative illicit activities.
 In such cases, enforcement could inadvertently increase certain forms of violence \citep{macleod2023crime,macleod2024positive}.

 Understanding which mechanism dominates is crucial for policy design.
 If environmental enforcement reduces violence, it strengthens the case for integrated strategies that promote both conservation and public security.
-Conversely, if it exacerbates violence, complementary interventions may be necessary to offset unintended consequences \citep[e.g., as in ][]{soares2004development,tuttle2019snapping,deshpande2022does}.
+Conversely, if it exacerbates violence, complementary interventions may be necessary to offset unintended consequences \citep[e.g.,][]{soares2004development,tuttle2019snapping,deshpande2022does}.
+Our results, by indicating that the net effect of environmental protection is crime-reducing, support the case for integrated strategies.